The Russian test is blamed for space debris threatening the space station - ExBulletin

 But the cloud of debris posed a threat in every orbit that passed or every 1 1/2 hours and all the robotic activity on the US side was put on hold.
 German astronaut Matthias Maurer also had to find a safer place to sleep than the European lab.

-I do not want to be threatened, he told the AP, noting that both sites are needed for the space station.
-You have to operate it together.
+I do not want it to be threatened, he told the AP, noting that both sites are needed for the space station.
+You have to use it together.

 AP reporters Matthew Lee and Robert Burns in Washington contributed.